 We assume $A_k$ is non-empty.
 As a consequence of this assumption, $C_k$ is also non-empty.

-The constraint set $C_k$ represents a set of vector cost $\vec{F}(\pi_{k})$ associated with $\pi_k \in A_k$ that lie on the unit preference vector $\vec{w}_k$ in objective space.
-The objective function in Eq.~\eqref{eq:prob2} minimizes $\mathbb{L}_2$-norm which finds the points closer to origin.
-Below, we state a theorem that is the motivating factor of our work:
+The constraint set $C_k$ is a set of vector cost $\vec{F}(\pi_{k})$ where $\pi_k \in A_k$.
+Here, each $\vec{F}(\pi_{k})$ lies on the corresponding unit preference vector $\vec{w}_k$ in objective space.
+The objective function in Eq.~\eqref{eq:prob2} minimizes the $\mathbb{L}_2$-norm and hence finds the points closer to origin.
+Below, we state a theorem that is the motivating factor of our work.

 \textbf{Theorem 1.} \textit{$\vec{F}^{*} \in C_k$ is the optimum solution of Eq.~\eqref{eq:prob2} if and only if it dominates all other points in the set.}